United Kingdom and the American Civil War: Postwar adjustments and Alabama claims

 Northerners were outraged at British tolerance of non-neutral acts, especially the building of warships and blockade runners smuggling weapons to the South.
 The United States at first only demanded vast reparations for "direct damages" caused by British-built commerce raiders, especially CSS Alabama.
 Senator Charles Sumner of Massachusetts, the chairman of the U.S. Senate Foreign Relations Committee, also demanded that "indirect damages" be included, specifically the British blockade runners.

-However, Palmerston bluntly refused to pay and the dispute continued for years after the war.
+However, Palmerston bluntly refused to pay, and the dispute continued for years after the war.
 After Palmerston's death, Prime Minister Gladstone agreed to include the US war claims in treaty discussions on other pending issues, such as fishing rights and border disputes.
 In 1872, pursuant to the resultant Treaty of Washington, an international arbitration board awarded $15,500,000 to the US only for "direct damages" caused by British-built Confederate ships, and the British apologized for the destruction but admitted no guilt.

 Long-term impact

 The Union victory emboldened the forces in Britain that demanded more democracy and public input into the political system.
-The resulting Reform Act 1867 enfranchised the urban male working class in England and Wales and weakened the upper-class landed gentry, who identified more with the Southern planters.
-Influential commentators included Walter Bagehot, Thomas Carlyle, John Stuart Mill, and Anthony Trollope.
-Additionally, many Irishmen saw service in both the Union and Confederate State Army.
+The resulting Reform Act 1867 enfranchised the urban working class men in England and Wales, thus weakening the upper-class landed gentry, who identified more with the Southern planters.
+Influential commentators included Walter Bagehot, Thomas Carlyle, John Stuart Mill and Anthony Trollope.
+Additionally, many British and Irish men saw service in both the Union and Confederate State Army.